alehandrof/Typewriter/README.md

 ## Issues/Todo

-- Neither mode is designed to work with multiple cursors, though nothing terribly is likely to happen.
+- Neither mode is designed to work with multiple cursors, though nothing terrible is likely to happen.
 I need to do some more testing with cloned views as well.
+- Figure out how to toggle Typing mode via setting correctly.
 - Add Markdown syntax (Current state: rough draft)
-- Add color scheme designed for prose/long text (Current state: near complete)
+- ~~Add color scheme designed for prose/long text (Current state: near complete)~~ See: [Writerly](https://github.com/alehandrof/Writerly)

 ## Alternatives